tandris/elboard/README.md

 # metaboard
-The metaboard is a DIY electric longboard project.
+This is my DIY electric longboard project, I know there are a few out there, but this is mine:)

 ## Vision

-The basic concept is to create an electro longboard which can be configured through my phone, and no controller required to ride.
+My vision is an electric longboard which can be rode without any kind of controller, so it's totally "hand free".

-To achieved the goal I would like to build a button like mechanism on the board, the button's function is simple when I press it, the board is speeding up until a specific maximum speed, when I release it, the board is slowing down (this is very important, because when I fall off the board it will stop and not goes away).
+To achieve this, I would like to build a button like mechanism on the board.
+The button's functionality is simple, when I press it, the board is speeding up, when I release it, the board is slowing down.
-With my phone I would be able to increase or decrease the maximum speed and set the characteristics of the acceleration and the breaking.
+On the one hand, the button provides a simple, two phase, controlling mechanism, on the other hand, it works as a safety function, when I fall off the board, it will stop and not goes away.

+However, the ability of settting the proper maximum speed is also an important aspect.
+But, in my opinion, the continious speed controlling during the ride is not a need.
+Actually, I think, if I can set the maximum speed and the board accelerates until that speed when I step on the button is totally enough.
+So, I would like to create a mobile application which can set some basic parameters on the board's ESC, like:
+* maximum speed
+* accelerating characteristics
+* breaking aggressivity

+The difference between this and the other controller based solutions is that I only need a controller (my phone) when I would like to change the speed, for example once before and a few time under the ride.

 ## Project description